hudsonmd/hudsonmd.github.io/_posts/2016-11-06-Week-Eleven.md

 **Tip of the week :**
 <br>
 Don't use neosporin for more than three days on a wound, as it develops a local skin allergy after extended usage.
-Similar effects occure with patches for software bugs.
+Similar effects occur with patches for software bugs.